 Distressed M&A

 Hosted by Unicredit, Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti), together with the DLA Piperteam made up of Partners Antonio Lombardo and Alberto Angeloni, tackled the broad question of Distressed M&A. After a detailed analysis of the specifics of crisis resolution procedures, the role and duties of the independent expert were examined in an attempt to set the process in its context.
-The distinctive features of Distressed M&A were then analysed in relation to company valuation in crisis situations, the approach of the financial institutes, critical issues, essential factors for success, as well as to timing and the preparation of contracts.
+The distinctive features of Distressed M&A were then analysed in relation to company valuation in crisis situations, the approach of the financial institutes, critical issues, essential factors for success, as well as to timing and the preparation of contracts.3 January 2014

 Companies need to adopt a new mindset to change Italian finance

 Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) note how Italian entrepreneurial culture, which has always valued reserve, is hard to reconcile with the ever-increasing demand for communication, information and transparency by the banks.
 This is all the more important in the bank-centric Italian system.
-In order to overcome crisis successfully, the new challenge is to adopt an innovative model in terms of culture, governance and transparency, creating a managerial structure, in part through merger processes, that is increasingly less tied to the charismatic figure of the founder, thus contributing to the growth of the company and more in general of the Italian competitive environment.
+In order to overcome crisis successfully, the new challenge is to adopt an innovative model in terms of culture, governance and transparency, creating a managerial structure, in part through merger processes, that is increasingly less tied to the charismatic figure of the founder, thus contributing to the growth of the company and more in general of the Italian competitive environment. - + 2013

 16 November 2013